 The Company is dependent upon the successful and uninterrupted functioning of its computer, internet and data processing systems.
-The failure of these systems could interrupt operations or materially impact the Company's ability to enter into new lease or lending transactions and service customer accounts.
-Although the Company has extensive information technology security plans and disaster recovery plans, if sustained, such a failure could have a material adverse effect on the Company's financial condition, liquidity and results of operations.
+The failure of these systems could interrupt operations or materially impact the Company's ability to enter into new lease or lending transactions and service or collect customer accounts.
+Although the Company has extensive information technology security and disaster recovery plans, such a failure, if sustained, could have a material adverse effect on the Company's financial condition, liquidity and results of operations.